 You end up having more."

-Each church and every individual needs to constantly practice giving away their love and their faith to people and their money generously.
+Each church and every individual must continually practice giving away their love and faith to people and their money generously.
 As the second verse of the song says,

 "It's just like a magic penny,